dorktype/LICE/README.md

 ### Porting
-LICE isn't easily retargetable since the parser and ast components of the compiler make huge architectual specific assumptions.
+LICE isn't easily retargetable since the parser and ast components of the compiler make huge architectural specific assumptions.
 Assuming you wanted to port you'd need to change the size of types respectfully inside ast.c, and structure / union / type alignment inside parser.c, this should be farily trivial since both of those things exist at the top of each of those files respectfully.
-After that is acomplished ast_result_type will need to be changed to reflect the correct type conversion, that both conforms to the ABI for your target, and the standard.
+After that is accomplished ast_result_type will need to be changed to reflect the correct type conversion, that both conforms to the ABI for your target, and the standard.
 The final stage is duplicating gen.c and changing it to produce assembly for that architecture.